libp2p/js-libp2p-rendezvous/README.md

 ### rendezvous.start

-Register the rendezvous protocol topology into libp2p and starts its internal services.
+Register the rendezvous protocol topology into libp2p.
 The rendezvous server will be started if enabled, as well as the service to keep self registrations available.

 `rendezvous.start()`

-When registering to new namespaces from the API, the new namespace will be added to the registrations to keep by default.

 ### rendezvous.stop